klugekatze/taktik-tasks/README.md

 # Taktik Tasks

-Taktik task is a [Taskfile](https://taskfile.dev) with predefined tasks.
+Taktik tasks is a [Taskfile](https://taskfile.dev) with predefined tasks.
 Can be used as a template file per project for docker based development routine automation

 ## Tasks